 Ms. Killiktee (interpretation): Thank you, Mr. Speaker.
-Yes, the lack of housing, I wish to see real tangible goals, it's good to have goals, but I want to show that the lack of housing is affecting the communities, and that we wish to see these units built.
+Yes, because of the lack of housing, I wish to see real tangible goals.
+It's good to have goals, but I want to show that the lack of housing is affecting the communities and that we wish to see these units built.

-As I stated that we are planning Nunavut 3000, there are 25 units (interpretation ends) affordable housing units and market housing units are planned to be constructed in Qikiqtarjuaq during the life of the plan.
+As I previously stated, we are expecting, as per the Nunavut 3000 plan, 25 new...
+I apologize for saying this in English, (interpretation ends) affordable housing units and market housing units are planned to be constructed in Qikiqtarjuaq during the life of the plan.